Eligibility/Classification

 Anyone can play boccia!

-However, athletes who are interested in attending competitions, need to go through a process called classification, in order to determine if they are eligible.
+However, athletes who are interested in attending competitions, need to go through a process called classification, in order to determine in which category they will play.

-Through classification, athletes are observed by a group that includes an individual knowledgeable about the technical aspects of boccia and a physiotherapist and/or a doctor.
+Through classification, athletes are observed by a group of knowledgeable individuals that include: an individual who understans the technical aspects of boccia, a physiotherapist and/or a doctor who understand how your muscles and body moves, along with understanding your medical condition.
 This team ensures athletes are grouped into similar categories to ensure an equitable playing field.

 National Boccia Classification Database (NBCD)